Here for our final news roundup and information overload.

 I love that.

-So all these people that bring problems, they they don't offer any solutions, but if you're bringing problems and you don't have a solution, then you're part of the problem.
+But if you're bringing problems and you don't have a solution, then you're part of the problem.

 That's one thing I want you to know.

-Uh the other thing is that Trump's not the reason for all the stuff going on.
+The other thing is that Trump's not the reason for all the stuff going on.

 Trump's the result.

-And and the people with platforms that should ask questions and people that do interviews and all that stuff, they don't ask pertinent questions that we want to know.
+And the people with platforms that should ask questions and people that do interviews and all that stuff, they don't ask pertinent questions that we want to know.

-Um, people want to know.
+You know, people want to know.

-I think most people are seeing the world and and they're feeling more nervous, rightly so, than they've ever felt in their life.
+I think most people are seeing the world and they're feeling more nervous, rightly so, than they've ever felt in their life.

-And I think most people realize what he's done at the border, done to our economy, uh that he hasn't lifted a finger to make our cities and towns more safe, more secure, that this president has done absolutely nothing for our economy that has worked and and things are getting precipitously worse.
+And I think most people realize what he's done at the border, done to our economy, that he hasn't lifted a finger to make our cities and towns more safe, more secure, that this president has done absolutely nothing for our economy that has worked and things are getting precipitously worse.

-That's what it's gonna take.
+That's what it's going to take.

-It's gonna take every one of us.
+It's going to take every one of us.

 I don't know.

-I like to say I'll use a military analogy, all hands on deck.
+I like to say, I'll use a military analogy, all hands on deck.

-It's an all hands on deck moment, Dell.
+It's an all-hands on deck moment, Dale.

 The country needs everybody.